j2store/userguide/paypal_pro_payment_plugin.md

 ##### Use Paypal Sandbox
 Set this to yes if you want to test the integration with a Paypal Sandbox account.
 To create a sandbox account you need to sign up for it at http://developer.paypal.com

+##### Geozone
+By selecting a geozone here, you can restrict this payment method from showing to customers from only that geo-region.
+Choose All geozones to show this method to all customers